Cruising with Kids Tip: Order room service breakfast to arrive just as the kids are waking up. It’s free & keeps the kids occupied!

 At times the Room Service Breakfast would suffice for us, but other times we headed to one of the restaurants for a bigger more enjoyable breakfast.
 Tom’s favorite was the Punchliner Brunch.
 Every hour or so a comedian would preform a 5 minute skit.
 The jokes really weren’t that great, but they were family friendly and a bit entertaining.
 The best part was the food – a fantastic brunch!
 It was available on sea days.

-Ordering room service breakfast isn’t an option we select on normal travel because it is typically very expensive.
+Ordering room service breakfast isn’t always an option when we are traveling because it is typically very expensive.
 But when cruising, it’s included!
 Cruising with kids can be even better with complementary services like this!